History and Social Studies

 - World Religions

-World History I (Required, Grade 9)
+World History 9 (Required, Grade 9)

 World History II (Required, Grade 10)

 In the second year of the two-year world history sequence students investigate historical themes such as colonization, decolonization, imperialism, nationalism, globalization, and human rights.
 The transformation of the world between 1500 and the present provides the framework for a year-long critical examination of social, political, and economic interactions between western and non-western worlds.
 The course uses primary and secondary source analysis as a basis for further developing students' analytical thinking and writing skills.
 Investigation of historical themes is supported by a variety of activities including class discussions, written essays, oral presentations, web-based research, and a formal research paper.
-Combined with World History I, this course may be used as a basis for preparation for the Advanced Placement examination in World History.
+Combined with World History I and significant independent content prepration, this course may be used as a basis for preparation for the Advanced Placement examination in World History.

 United States History (Required, Grade 11)